educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/02-admin-user-access.md

 ---

-The first step we will perform in configuring the lookup service is add an admin user for accessing the respective lookup service REST APIs, and allow it to access details about Educates running on the local cluster.
+The first step we will perform in configuring the lookup service is add an admin user for accessing the lookup service on the `hub` cluster.
 The configuration for this is:

 ```files:copy-file